mirumee/ariadne-website/docs/mutations.md

     return False
 ```

-You can map resolvers to mutations using the `MutationType`:
+You can map resolvers to mutations using a `MutationType` object:

 ```python
 from ariadne import MutationType